Here are a few things to help you in your preparations....

 Why does a Catholic wedding have to take place in a church?

+Because the Church teaches that marriage is a sacrament.
 Marriage is not just a private or family event but also a Church event.
 For this reason, the Church teaches that marriage should be celebrated in the midst of the community, like in the parish church of one of the spouses.
 Only the local bishop can permit a marriage to be celebrated in another suitable place.

-The local bishop can permit a wedding to take place in another church or in another suitable place for a sufficient reason.
+The local bishop may permit a wedding to take place in another church or in another suitable place for a sufficient reason.
 For example, a Catholic seeks to marry a Baptist whose father is the pastor of the local Baptist church, and the father wants to officiate at the wedding.
 In these circumstances the bishop could permit the couple to marry in the Baptist church.
 The permission in these instances is called "dispensation from canonical form."
 As long as the couple follows proper protocol, including having a priest or deacon present to witness the wedding, the marriage would be recognized as valid by the Catholic Church.
 A priest or deacon would help the couple with the requirements.

 If two Catholics, or a Catholic and non-Catholic, are married invalidly in the eyes of the Church, what should they do?